First Russian circumnavigation: Crossing the Pacific Ocean (February – June 1804)

-Cape Horn.
 Neva on the Easter Island

-On February 2, 1804, all repair works were completed, and Rezanov with his retinue returned to the vessel.
-In his honor, the governor of Curado gave a salute of 11 salvos, to which the Russian ships also responded with salvos.
-However, due to strong North winds, the departure was delayed until February 4.
-According to the initial expedition plan, vessels had to round Cape Horn in January.
-Thus, Krusenstern envisioned that if the vessels split, by April 12, being at latitude 45° and longitude 85°, it was supposed to head to Nuku-Hiva.
-However, if the split was impossible, then the expedition would have to head to Concepción and then turn to Hawaii.
-In addition to the strongest storms in the area of the "Roaring Forties", there was also a problem with the shortage of freshwater, which was supposed to last for four months.
-Because of that, starting from February 7, Krusenstern introduced strict rationing – two caps of water per person (including water used for cooking food and making tea).
-Vessels approached the latitude of Cape Horn on February 25 but headed south to avoid coming too close to the coastal cliffs.
-On February 26, barometer significantly "fell", but for the next two days wind allowed setting topsails up and staying at high speed.
-Only on February 27 the Nadezhda's jib was torn apart and Neva's tacking was unfolded.
-Since it got much colder (for the three weeks in all the living quarters it was no more than 3 °R or 3,75 °C), the crews on both of the vessels received winter clothes.
-Lisyansky ordered to cook pea soup on "dried broth", and give more pumpkins and onions in addition to salted food.
-If the pitching allowed, people used to set fire on the lower deck.
-According to the reckoning, the expedition reached the Pacific Ocean on March 3.
+All repairs were completed on February 2, 1804, and Rezanov returned to the vessel.
+In his honour, the governor of Curado gave a salute of 11 salvos.
+The departure was delayed until February 4 by strong wind.
+According to the initial expedition plan, vessels would round Cape Horn in January.
+If the plan to split up the vessels was impossible, the expedition would have to head to Concepción, then Hawaii.
+In addition to the "Roaring Forties," there was also a freshwater shortage, which was supposed to last four months.
+On February 7, Krusenstern introduced strict rationing – two caps of water per person (including water used for cooking food and making tea).
+Vessels approached the latitude of Cape Horn on February 25 but headed south to avoid the coastal cliffs.
+Only on February 27, the Nadezhda's jib was torn apart, and the Neva's tacking was unfolded.
+In the cold (no more than 3 °Ré or 3.75 °C), the crewmen received winter clothes.
+Lisyansky ordered the cooking "dried broth" pea soup and gave more pumpkins, onions, and salted food.
+The expedition reached the Pacific Ocean on March 3.